Electronics is taught as a separate academic subject and is

 School's virtual learning environment.

-III Form: learning basic circuit building
+III Form: boys learn basic circuit building

 skills and how simple circuits work through independent practical

-activities including the use of simulation software.
+activities, including the use of simulation software.
 They then

 learn to solder and put their new found skills to good use to build

-IV Form: manufacturing a control
+IV Form: boys manufacture a control

 board for a programmable robot.
 At the same time, the robot chassis

-around the popular PICAXE micro-controllers and programmed using
+PICAXE micro-controllers and programmed using flowchart software.

 Shell & V Forms: the course does not